-LINCOLN, Nebraska — Nebraska's unemployment rate dropped a tenth of a point to 2.5 percent in April, remaining the lowest rate in the nation, according to reports issued Wednesday.
+LINCOLN, Nebraska — Nebraska's unemployment rate inched up a tenth of a point to 2.7 percent in July, but remained the lowest rate in the nation, according to reports issued Friday.

-The preliminary April rate is nine-tenths of a point under the April 2014 rate of 3.4 percent, the Nebraska Labor Department said.
-The new figure is also well below April's preliminary national unemployment rate of 5.4 percent.
-U.S. Labor Department figures said Nebraska was trailed by North Dakota at 3.1 percent and Utah at 3.4 percent.
+The new Nebraska figure remained well below the preliminary national unemployment rate of 5.3 percent in July.
+U.S. Labor Department figures said Nebraska was trailed by North Dakota at 3 percent and Utah and Vermont at 3.6 percent.

 The unemployment rates for Grand Island, Lincoln and Omaha have not been seasonally adjusted, so they cannot be directly compared with the state unemployment rate.